-In 2022, total income increased from 2021 by 12%.
-This was enabled through growth of 5% in private income and 28% in government income.
+In 2023, total income increased from 2022 by 34%.
+This was enabled through growth of 39% in private income and 19% in government income.
+We gratefully acknowledge a generous donor who left us a significant bequest, the third highest ever received.
+This has a large impact on the split of income types below.